Book Now →

 🎓 First-Timer Watching Tips

-What to focus on: Watch for spectacular high-flying marks when players catch the ball, bone-crunching tackles characteristic of this contact sport, lightning-fast handballs (remember – never throwing the ball!), and the roar when the attacking team kicks through the goal posts as goal umpires signal 6 points!
-Our expert guides explain how field umpires award free kicks and why each team consists of 18 players in specific positions.
+What to focus on: Watch for spectacular high-flying marks when players catch the ball, bone-crunching tackles characteristic of this contact sport, lightning-fast handballs (never throwing the ball!), and the roar when the attacking team kicks through the goal posts as goal umpires signal 6 points!

-Don't stress about: Complex technical rules like precise holding the ball interpretations, deliberate out of bounds decisions, or protected zone violations.
-Field umpires spend years mastering these – just enjoy the spectacle of Australia's greatest contact sport!
+Don't stress about: Complex technical rules like precise holding the ball interpretations or protected zone violations.
+Field umpires spend years mastering these — just enjoy the spectacle of Australia's greatest contact sport!
+Our expert guides explain everything in real-time.

 Book Your AFL Experience Today